 The problem was that this bronze base of Ramses VI was found in Stratum VIIB, room 1832, considered to be of the 19th to the early 20th Dynasty.
 Ramses VI belongs to late XX.
 Dynasty in conventional view.

 It appears that Amenhotep III patterned his life after that of Solomon.
 But he was not hampered by religious oriented restrictions like Solomon, he could freely create idols, images of himself and vain glorious monuments to his greatness.
-But as the reader may recall we claim that Solomon most likely was Senenmut, the most trusted noble of Queen-Pharaoh Hatshepsut.
+But as the reader may recall we claim that Solomon was Hammurabi and most likely also Senenmut, the most trusted noble of Queen-Pharaoh Hatshepsut.
 It appears that in time Solomon, after having married an Egyptian princess, may have felt himself too restricted in his own kingdom and during the second half of his 40 year reign his gaze was directed toward Egypt.
 Being a cozy friend with the Egyptian king, he became the highest official and closest adviser to Hatshepsut.
 What he could not do in Israel he could do in Egypt - leave inscriptions, representations and monuments with his name on them.
 For we read:

 No wonder his own people would not leave any stone unturned in their homeland which would remind anyone of their wayward king."I, the Teacher, was king over Israel in Jerusalem.
 I devoted myself to study and to explore by wisdom all that is done under heaven.
 What a heavy burden God has laid on men!
 I have seen all the things that are done under the sun; all of them that are meaningless, a chasing after the wind.